-Here’s another term to add to your digital marketing lexicon: lifecycle marketing.
+Here’s another term to add to your digital marketing lexicon: lifecycle autoamtion.

 This can be one of the best goodwill generating concepts in the world of digital marketing and, when properly executed, one that nets ongoing returns.

-First, what is lifecycle marketing?
-Lifecycle marketing is the process of providing your audience the kinds of communications and experiences they need, want, or like as they move from prospects to customers then, ideally, to advocates.
+First, what is lifecycle automation?
+Lifecycle automation is the process of providing your audience the kinds of communications and experiences they need, want, or like as they move from prospects to customers then, ideally, to advocates.

-To be a master of customer lifecycle marketing, one must possess a genuine understanding of their target audience and be ready to work toward retaining and growing customer value over the long term.
+To be a master of customer lifecycle automation, one must possess a genuine understanding of their target audience and be ready to work toward retaining and growing customer value over the long term.

-Generally, a lifecycle marketing plan is a three-phase framework, Collect, Convert and Create.
+Generally, a lifecycle automation plan is a three-phase framework, Collect, Convert and Create.
 Each phase consists of three stages that include basic strategies and tactics that coalesce into a single, self-sustaining process.
-Rolling out a customer lifecycle marketing plan is a lot easier when done in these phases and can be done quickly and affordably with easy-to-use automation technology from Keap.
+Rolling out a customer lifecycle automation plan is a lot easier when done in these phases and can be done quickly and affordably with easy-to-use automation technology from Keap.

 The collect phase